MiAD: Mirage Atom Diffusion for De Novo Crystal Generation: Related work

 The field of deep generative modeling in material science has been rapidly growing in recent years.
 State-of-the-art approaches use a multi-step procedure for generating crystals.
 In this review, we organize the works by their treatment of the number of atoms during this generation process.

-\uline{Models with a constant number of atoms} directly sampled from the prior distribution; their types and coordinates are gradually refined during the generation process along with the lattice.
-DiffCSP \citep{jiao2024crystalstructurepredictionjoint} is the first pure diffusion model for crystal generation, our work directly extends their approach.
+\paragraph{Models with a constant number of atoms} In these models, the number of atoms is directly sampled from the prior distribution; their types and coordinates are gradually refined during the generation process along with the lattice.
+DiffCSP \citep{jiao2023crystal} is the first pure diffusion model for crystal generation, our work directly extends their approach.
 Most parts of this model are described in Section~\ref{sec:preliminaries}; briefly, it is a joint diffusion model that operates with the crystal space represented as a triplet of lattice, fractional coordinates, and atom types.
-The following models fall within the same paradigm: MatterGen \citep{zeni2024mattergengenerativemodelinorganic}, FlowMM \citep{miller2024flowmmgeneratingmaterialsriemannian}, CrysBFN \citep{wu2025periodicbayesianflowmaterial}, TGDMat \citep{das2025periodicmaterialsgenerationusing}, CrystalFlow \citep{luo2025crystalflowflowbasedgenerativemodel}.
-DiffCSP++ \citep{jiao2024spacegroupconstrainedcrystal} is a development of DiffCSP that constrains the diffusion process so that the crystal has predefined Wyckoff symmetries, for de novo generation they are sampled from the training dataset.
-ADiT \citep{joshi2025allatomdiffusiontransformersunified}, uses a Transformer instead of a GNN as the denoising model.
+The following models fall within the same paradigm: MatterGen \citep{zeni2025generative}, FlowMM \citep{miller2024flowmm}, CrysBFN \citep{wu2025periodic}, TGDMat \citep{dasperiodic}, CrystalFlow \citep{luo2025crystalflow}.
+DiffCSP++ \citep{jiaospace} is a development of DiffCSP that constrains the diffusion process so that the crystal has predefined Wyckoff symmetries, for de novo generation they are sampled from the training dataset.
+ADiT \citep{joshiall}, uses a Transformer instead of a GNN as the denoising model.

-\uline{Models with two stages,} where the first stage is used to generate an intermediate crystal representation that includes the number of atoms, from which the structure is reconstructed during the second stage, where the number of atoms is fixed: CDVAE \citep{xie2022crystaldiffusionvariationalautoencoder}, FlowLLM \citep{sriram2024flowllmflowmatchingmaterial}, WyFormer \citep{kazeev2025wyckofftransformergenerationsymmetric}.
+\paragraph{Models with two stages} In these models, the first stage is used to generate an intermediate crystal representation that includes the number of atoms, from which the structure is reconstructed during the second stage, where the number of atoms is fixed: CDVAE \citep{xiecrystal}, FlowLLM \citep{sriram2024flowllm}, WyFormer \citep{kazeevwyckoff}.
 All these models combine non-diffusion generative models in the first stage with diffusion-based refinement in the second stage.

-\uline{Models that change the number of atoms} during the entire generation process, i.e., the number of atoms is generated jointly with all other components of the crystal.
+\paragraph{Models that change the number of atoms} These models change the number of atoms during the entire generation process, i.e., the number of atoms is generated jointly with all other components of the crystal.